Xon77/L4LSoundsDataBase/README.md

 * how to explore and sort this collection of sound files [by category](/SoundsLibrary_Utility.scd#L131-L187) or [by machine](/SoundsLibrary_Utility.scd#L406-L412),
 * or how to move or copy files by category into specific sound folders [here](/SoundsLibrary_Utility.scd#L199-L219).

+For now, the collection of sounds may have clicks over the edges.
+I will add a new branch with faded sounds.

 ---